LoginRadius/engineering-portal/content/passwordless-authentication-for-your-php-project/index.md

 ?>
 ```

 The `process.php` contains the code associated with our login.php.
-It works by confirming if the number is actually registered in the cloud.
+It works by confirming if the number is actually registered in LoginRadius platform.
 If it is, then an otp will be sent to that number else, it echos back 'unable to send verification code'.

-For the `otp.php` let' paste this in:
+For `otp.php`, add the code as follows:

 ```html
 <!DOCTYPE html>